 The Truth about the Twitter Troll

-It was the week before New Years 2018 when we received, totally out of the blue, two emails from followers on our Twitter informing us about a Twitter account (we know now it was an internet troll) using our photo as the main picture calling himself Alex, a “Bi-sexual, Intersectional feminist, Nomap ally. #resist” and posting pro-Pedophilia posts with a huge amount of likes, retweets, and comments.
-Honestly, we did not take it too seriously in the beginning as we are facing photo infringements regularly all across the internet.
+It was the week before New Years 2018 when we received, totally out of the blue, two emails from followers on our Twitter informing us about a Twitter account (we know now it was an internet troll) using our photo as the main picture calling himself Alex, a “Bi-sexual, Intersectional feminist, Nomap ally. #resist” and posting pro-Pedophilia posts with a huge number of likes, retweets, and comments.
+Honestly, we did not take it too seriously in the beginning as we are facing photo infringements regularly across the internet.
 But this time, it turned out to be different.
 It got personal since our photo was smiling to any Twitter user when reading unbelievable and disgusting posts about how “There is literally nothing wrong with pedophilia”.
 It was clearly an attack against us and the LGBTQ+ community with a photo of us as the main picture.

 Difficulties with Twitter Reporting

 But what to do?
 The next day, Karl started to read into all the posts the fake person “Alex” was posting which were on one hand very LGBTQ+ supportive but on the other side incorporating organically pro-Pedophilia tweets, opinions, and posts in between the other retweets.
 We decided to act and to report the profile and all tweets to Twitter.
 But that turned out to be not that easy.
-We got stuck in a loop of reporting where we had to prove that we are the owners of the pic, that the reported profile was really impersonating us and we had to write emails back and forth, taking hours before we got a reply.
-We honestly got kinda lost in the reporting and decided to just officially tweet and appeal to everyone reading the posts to please report the tweets and profile.
-It did not take too long before we received first messages back from supporters asking how to report something like that.
+We got stuck in a loop of reporting where we had to prove that we are the owners of the pic, that the reported profile was really impersonating us, and we had to write emails back and forth, taking hours before we got a reply.
+We honestly got somewhat lost in the reporting and decided to just officially tweet and appeal to everyone reading the posts to please report the tweets and profile.
+It did not take too long before we received the first messages back from supporters asking how to report something like that.
 Definitely a thing, Twitter has to simplify.